This is an accordion element with a series of buttons that open and close related content panels.

 Even though test scores are not required, is it advisable for me to provide a score if I sat for an exam?

-If you believe test scores will further illustrate a particular talent, skill set, or academic aspirations you have for being a Badger, then let us know you want us to review them.
+If you are a first-year applicant, and you believe test scores will further illustrate a particular talent, skill set, or academic aspirations you have for being a Badger, then let us know you want us to review them.
 Conversely, if you do not want us to consider your scores, or you do not send them, you will not be disadvantaged during the application review process.

 Will UW–Madison still require English proficiency scores from certain applicants?